ITALY´S HIDDEN PLACES – UNDERRATED PLACES TO ADD TO YOUR BUCKET LIST

 Genoa is one of the most underrated places in Italy, but it’s also the best.
 I mean…a waterfall in the city says everything!

-Trento is just a few minutes away from the mountains and Lake Garda.
-The best way to enjoy Trento is by staying for two nights because you will receive the Trentino card, giving you free access to almost all the sights and attractions.
+It is just a few minutes away from the mountains and Lake Garda.
+The best way to enjoy Trento is by staying for two nights because you will receive the Trentino Card, giving you free access to almost all the sights and attractions.

 - Check out more Trento travel tips here and find more information on this jewel of Northern Italy.